Can Guinea Pigs Eat Blueberries?

 How to feed blueberries to guinea pigs?

 You can feed fresh blueberries to guinea pigs, or you can freeze it as well, but make sure that you thaw it before serving.
 They can also consume the leaves of the blueberries or the twigs.
 It is not recommended to feed dried or dehydrated blueberries to guinea pigs.
+Another vital point to note if you are considering adding blueberries to your guinea pigs’ diet is that some guinea pigs may get sores in their mouth from consuming blueberries.
+Hence, it is best to provide them in small amounts and gradually build them up in their diet.

 How many blueberries to feed guinea pigs?